Mercury-Phones-Limited/GoPAST/README.md

 <br>

-## GoFast is a VoIP server that runs on FreeBSD, uses Asterisk as its SIP server and Go to provide a web interface
+## GoFast is a VoIP server that runs on FreeBSD, uses Asterisk as its SIP server and Go to provide a web interface.
+The files can be changed to easily work with GNU/Linix as well.

 <br>